inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

   - Other graph shapes might indicate an architectural problem.
 - One index file with non-default ES6 exports exposes the public API.

-## Coding style

-### Defensive programming

-- Validate your assumptions (at the moment you make them):
-  - For typing, this is possible through TypeScript.
-  - Methods throw an error when called with invalid arguments.

-### Asynchronicity

-- Prefer async/await over explicit Promises, and prefer those over callbacks.
-  - Promise wrappers for native Node functions exist.
-- Use callbacks if needed for performance reasons.
-  - Especially for streams.

 ## Testing

 - Ensure all code is tested with unit tests, or has a comment explaining why there's no test and is